 We know the game of ‘battledore and shuttlecock’ was played at Badminton House as early as 1830 because they still have in their possession, a battledore bat which has inscriptions handwritten in ink on its parchment face.
 The oldest reads: ‘Kept up with Lady Somerset on Saturday January 12th 1830 to 2117 with… (unreadable)’.
 The second says: ‘Lady Henrietta Somerset in February 1845 kept up with Beth Mitchell 2018.’

 We believe in the National Badminton Museum that the game of badminton evolved from the old game of ‘battledore and shuttlecock’ in 1863, or just before, in Badminton House.
 The game was not particularly popular in England at that time and was taken to India by army officers of the British Indian Army.
-We know that some of the sons of the Duke of Beaufort were in the British Indian Army.
-Over the next decade the game became very popular with British army officers and civil servants stationed in India.
+We know that some of the sons of the Duke of Beaufort, who lived in Badminton House were in the British Indian Army.
+Over the next decade, the game became very popular with British army officers and civil servants stationed in India.
 The good weather conditions in India meant the game was mainly played outside.
 In about 1873 the game became more popular in England with army officers and civil servants returning from India and forming Badminton Clubs mainly in the South of England.